Web www.applematters.com

 The Worst Apple Predictions Through the Ages

-The pundit-class in the media- you know who they are- have made a career out of making predictions based on (read more)
+The pundit-class in the media- you know who they are- have made a career out of making predictions based on flimsy (read more)

 Using SSH: Secure Tunnels for the Common Man: Part II

 In my last article, I described SSH, tunnels and why you would want to use them.
-Below, in the second (read more)
+Below, in the second part, (read more)

 Using SSH: Secure Tunnels for the Common Man: Part I

-In honor of the release of Chris Seibold's Big Book of Apple Hacks, here is a variation on a hack (read more)
+In honor of the release of Chris Seibold's Big Book of Apple Hacks, here is a variation on a hack that (read more)

 MacPorts: Free and Open Source for the Mac

-In the past, I have written a lot about the power of the OS X platform that it derives from (read more)
+In the past, I have written a lot about the power of the OS X platform that it derives from its (read more)

 My 10 Current Favorite iPhone Apps

 Back in September, I did my first round-up of native iPhone applications that had caught my fancy.
-Since then, I've (read more)
+Since then, I've removed (read more)

 Obsessing Over iTunes: Super Smart Playlists

-Welcome to the first part of my series for people who obsess about every aspect of their iTunes collection -- (read more)
+Welcome to the first part of my series for people who obsess about every aspect of their iTunes collection -- from (read more)

 iPhone Bytes

-In which I contemplate losing fingers, discover the significance of the number 0.09, and ponder the philosophical question of iLife (read more)
+In which I contemplate losing fingers, discover the significance of the number 0.09, and ponder the philosophical question of iLife and (read more)

 The Wireless Showdown of 2008

 Until last year, the wireless space in the United States was fairly dull.
-The wireless carriers such as Verizon and (read more)
+The wireless carriers such as Verizon and AT&T (read more)

 Using MacFuse on OS X: Part 3

-In this part of my series on MacFuse, I will discuss the installation and use of two very innovative implementations (read more)
+In this part of my series on MacFuse, I will discuss the installation and use of two very innovative implementations of (read more)

 Using MacFUSE on OSX: Part 2

-In part one of my series on MacFUSE, I described what FUSE is and how it could fit into your (read more)
+In part one of my series on MacFUSE, I described what FUSE is and how it could fit into your daily (read more)

 Showtime: Flashback